lucasmoten/coinkite-docs/coldcard/hsm/cli.md

 The `ckcc` helper program, or any other program which can speak Coldcard's USB protocol, and be used in HSM mode.
-Once HSM mode is started, the usual commands are used, with the exception of a number of commands that are disabled.
+Once HSM mode is started, the usual signing commands are used, but without the need for user interaction.
+There are a few commands that are disabled in HSM mode, but those are not involved in PSBT or message signing.

+To authorize PSBT signing, you may need to use the "auth" command, which transmits a OTP (6 digit) code, or hashed password to the Coldcard.

+If the local operator must confirm, then you will need to calculate the appropriate code to be entered.
+Use `ckcc local-conf` for this.

+Fetch the status of the HSM using `ckcc hsm`.

 ## Example Sequence